Early Life and Education of Lupita Nyong'o: A Complete Timeline

 As of July 2024, Lupita Nyong'o's father serves as the Governor of Kisumu County, Kenya.

-In August 2024, Lupita Nyong'o announced she had become a U.S. citizen and planned to vote for Kamala Harris in her first U.S. presidential election.
+In August 2024, Lupita Nyong'o announced that she had recently become a U.S. citizen and planned on voting for Kamala Harris in her first U.S. presidential election.